johnbender/rquery/README.markdown

 In:

-   @obj = ActiveRecordObject.where do
+   @obj = ActiveRecordObject.where do |obj|
-        :foo.in "bar", "baz", "bak"
+        obj.foo.in "bar", "baz", "bak"
     end
     #=> conditions array: ["foo in (?)", ["bar", "baz", "bak"]]
     #using the default sqlite adapter